Student Specific Accommodation - important changes to rental law

 What are the notice periods to end a student tenancy?

-A landlord of Student Specific Accommodation is required to serve a valid written notice of termination with a notice period of no less than 28 days and provide a reason.
+A landlord of Student Specific Accommodation is required to serve a valid written notice of termination with a notice period of no less than 28 days.
+A reason must be provided for tenancies that have lasted for more than 6 months.

 The below outlines the notices to be served where the student has not fulfilled their tenancy obligations: